We are walking through interesting times, we humans. The world is going through a time of rapid change on a scope that is a mind-boggle.

 In early legends, the goddess Hina, mother of the kupua hero Maui, bore another child in the form of the pue’o.
 When Maui was taken prisoner and held for sacrifice, his brother owl rescued him and led him to safety.

-Other legends say that the great god Kāne, a Hawaiian symbol of life and nature whose kuleana include fresh water, sunlight, growth and sustenance, often took the form of an owl to shield and to protect his people.
+Other legends say that the great god Kāne, a Hawaiian symbol of life and nature whose kuleana (areas of responsibility) include fresh water, sunlight, growth and sustenance, often took the form of an owl to shield and to protect his people.

 Pue’o hid prisoners, freed fugitives, and led whole armies to safety.
 Warriors watched the owl’s flight for signs of a warning and for indications of a safe passage.